 “Believe me, it was.”

 My grand-niece put aside her tablet.
 “On that note,” she says, stretching out her arms.
 “It’s almost time for lunch.
 What’re you feeling up to?”
 She walks over to the fridge.
 “Actually, I can make killer egg salad sandwiches.
-Sounds good?”
+Sound good?”

 I smile, leaning back.